Normal Fetal Heart Ultrasound

 Above.
 The vessels form a classic visual image of a “dash and 2 dots” with the dash being the pulmonary artery and a part of the ductus arteriosus; adjacent to the “dash” is the ascending aorta; adjacent to the ascending aorta is the superior vena cava.

 Above.
 Another 3 vessel view showing the fetal heart main pulmonary artery, the ductus arteriosus, ascending aorta, and the superior vena cava.
 The echogenic structure to the left of the pulmonary outflow is the pulmonary valve.

-Above Images Courtesy Jill Beithon RT, RDMS, RDCS, RVT
+Above Images Courtesy of Jill Beithon RT, RDMS, RDCS, RVT

 Three Vessel Tracheal View (3VT)

-Images Courtesy Jane JK Burns, RT, AS, RDMS
+Images Courtesy of Jane JK Burns, RT, AS, RDMS

 Above.
 Another gray scale view of the aortic arch with the para-saggital view also demonstrating the inferior vena cava.